Travelling and going on holiday

 - assistance to reach check-in

-- a briefing for you, and any escort or companion, on emergency procedures and the layout of the cabin
+- a briefing on emergency procedures and the layout of the cabin for those who are travelling

 - help with getting on and off the plane